gpb01/SerialCmd/ReadMe.md

 A further series of #define defines:

 1. if you want to force upper-case (*also if you type in lower case*) the "**command**" sent on the serial port (*hardware or software*).
 The parameters are not involved.
-Value 0 do not convert, 1 convert to upper.
+Value 0 does not convert, 1 converts to upper.

 2. the source from which the received command is considered valid (*only from serial port, only from memory buffer, from both*)

 3. the character indicating the end of the command (*CR = 0x0D, LF = 0x0A or NULL = 0x00*)

-4. in catarrere used as a separator between the command identifier and the various parameters (*comma, semicolon, period, space*)
+4. the character used as a separator between the command identifier and the various parameters (*comma, semicolon, period, space*)

 ```
 #define SERIALCMD_FORCEUC     0           // If set to 1 force uppercase for serial command